 But, in this case, it means “lone wolf terrorist,” which is someone who acts completely independently and alone in order to prepare or commit an act of terrorism or violence.

 Typically, a lone wolf works alone and without any outside interference.
-A lone wolf may be influenced or motivated by beliefs of a fringe or foreign organization and might claim to act on behalf on such a group.
+A lone wolf may be influenced or motivated by the beliefs of a fringe or foreign organization and might claim to act on behalf of such a group.

 Intercepting Email and Text Messages